evanw/esbuild/README.md

 * **Nullish coalescing correctness**

-    By default `a ?? b` is transformed into `a != null ? a : b`, which works because `a != null` is only false if `a` is `null` or `undefined`.
+    The expression `a ?? b` is transformed into `a != null ? a : b`, which works because `a != null` is only false if `a` is `null` or `undefined`.
 However, there's exactly one obscure edge case where this doesn't work.
 For legacy reasons, the value of `document.all` is special-cased such that `document.all != null` is false.
-If you need to use this value with the nullish coalescing operator, you should enable `--strict:nullish-coalescing` transforms so `a ?? b` becomes `a !== null && a !== void 0 ? a : b` instead, which works correctly with `document.all`.
-The strict transform isn't done by default because it causes code bloat for an obscure edge case that shouldn't matter in modern code.
+It is assumed that if you are using the `??` syntax, your code is new enough that it doesn't need to manipulate `document.all`.

 * **Optional chaining correctness**

-    By default `a?.b` is transformed into `a == null ? void 0 : a.b`, which works because `a == null` is only true if `a` is neither `null` nor `undefined`.
+    The expression `a?.b` is transformed into `a == null ? void 0 : a.b`, which works because `a == null` is only true if `a` is neither `null` nor `undefined`.
 However, there's exactly one obscure edge case where this doesn't work.
 For legacy reasons, the value of `document.all` is special-cased such that `document.all == null` is true.
-If you need to use this value with optional chaining, you should enable `--strict:optional-chaining` transforms so `a?.b` becomes `a === null || a === void 0 ? void 0 : a.b` instead, which works correctly with `document.all`.
-The strict transform isn't done by default because it causes code bloat for an obscure edge case that shouldn't matter in modern code.
+It is assumed that if you are using the `?.` syntax, your code is new enough that it doesn't need to manipulate `document.all`.

 * **Class field correctness**